 - Have you acknowledged the title and author of the original work?

 - We always cite our sources or we find ourselves in front of the plagiarism officer.

 More specific guidance on how to use particular works can be found below.

 Where you quote from a written text in your work, make sure that you cite the author and title of the original work.
 We do this routinely every day as we know that failing to cite works you have reused means you are committing plagiarism.

-Remember, only use as much as you really need and avoid reproducing entire works- unless the original is out of copyright or you have permission.
-See our Licences page for more info.
+Remember, only use as much as you really need and avoid reproducing entire works.
+Unless the original is out of copyright or you have permission.
+See Licences

 Where you want to use an image in your work that supports the topic being taught we should automatically include an acknowledgement, citing at least the author and title of the work.
 Again plagiarism issue arise where images are not cited properly.